coracle-social/coracle/README.md

 - [ ] Add no-relay gossip
   - Capture certain events in a local db
   - File import/export from db, NFC transfer
-- [ ] Save user notes to db
+  - Save user notes to db
-- [ ] Release to android with https://svelte-native.technology/docs
 - [ ] Add settings storage on nostr, maybe use kind 0?
 - [ ] Stack views so scroll position isn't lost on navigation
-- [ ] Suggest relays based on network
 - [ ] Attachments (a tag w/content type and url)
 - [ ] Add Labs tab with cards for non-standard features
   - Time travel - see events as of a date/time